mmcnierney14/api-sandbox/README.markdown

 API Sandbox jQuery Plugin
 =========================

 API Sandbox is a jQuery plugin written in CoffeeScript that allows web apps to easily implement sandbox environments for an API explorer.
-The design of the sandbox is configurable by editing the api_sandbox.sass file included in this repository.
+The design of the sandbox is configurable by editing the sandbox_styles.sass file included in this repository.

 Dependencies
 ------------